imbaky/Quadcopter/README.md

 # QuadCopter Project
 This project is for our Embedded systems course.
 Our plan is to build a QuadCopter that would be able to stabilize indoors using a camera on board that it will use an object as reference points.

+We plan to achieve this using the beaglebone black running a program using OpenCV library which communicate with a Teensy board to simulate RC servo pwm commands.

 ##Hardware